subconsciousnetwork/ObservableStore/README.md

 }
 ```

-Now we want to integrate this child component with other components that share the same root store.
-To create a ViewStore from the root store, we need to specify a way to map from this child component's state and actions to the root store state and actions.
+Now we want to integrate this child component with a parent component.
+To do this, we can create a ViewStore from the parent's root store.
+We just need to specify a way to map from this child component's state and actions to the root store state and actions.
 This is where `CursorProtocol` comes in.
 It defines three things:

-- A way to `get` a local state from the global state
+- A way to `get` a local state from the root state
-- A way to `set` a local state on a global state
+- A way to `set` a local state on a root state
-- A way to `tag` a local action so it becomes a global action
+- A way to `tag` a local action so it becomes a root action

 ```swift
 struct AppChildCursor: CursorProtocol {